 Earlier I was installing some applications on my little sisters Macbook Pro and needed to verify how much disk space was available.
 I was installing numerous applications and I wasn’t sure how large her hard drive was or how much space she had already used.
-Below is a brief explanation on how to find out how much disk space is available on a Mac running OSX, which in this example is specifically OSX Leopard, using both the terminal or some graphical tools.-h, about this mac, CLI, df, disk free, disk space, finder, human readable, leopard, macbook, os x, OSX, Serial ATA, switch, terminal
+Below is a brief explanation on how to find out how much disk space is available on a Mac running OSX, which in this example is specifically OSX Leopard, using both the terminal or some graphical tools.

 By default when you connect your iPhone or Touch to your Windows PC the device will sync with your iTunes.
 The sync not only synchronizes certain data as described below but it also does a backup of data stored on the iDevice as well.
 This backup will allow you to restore most items back to your iPhone or iPod Touch if something happens to the data located on that device.
 Knowing the location of this data can be important in case you want to also take that data and make another backup off of your computer.

 Use the below syntax from the Terminal window on a Macintosh computer running OS X 10.5 (Leopard) to clear the DNS cache for the computer. dscacheutil -flushcache You might need to flush the DNS cache if you know a DNS change has been made recently but your Mac is not showing the change.
 OS X…

 There is a web page on Adobe’s web site that will display the current version of the Flash Player that you have installed for a certain browser.
 Use the below URL to see the current version of Flash followed by the latest versions of Flash located at the bottom of the web page.
 Current Flash…

 Recently I was installing some applications on a friends iMac computer and noticed his address bar was missing from the Safari web browser.
 I had never seen this before as I rarely use Safari though I imagine it was easy to resolve.